brown-band/website/pages/scripts/1958-1959/fall/uri.md

 Finally, in 1958 Al Curran, a junior music major, completed a now arrangement of our most popular song “Ever True to Brown.”
 This band will now play this old favorite in its modern setting.”

-[_Band plays the new "Ever True To Brown" and then_
+[_Band plays the new “Ever True To Brown” and then_

 ::script-note[Unfortunately, the scan I had of this script did not include its second page — JF]